jaraco/jaraco.compat/README.rst

 allowing future constructs to be borrowed before they are available in the standard library.

 `♫ It's going to be the future soon.
-It won't always be this way, where the things that make me weak and strange get engineered away. ♫ <https://www.youtube.com/watch?v=l5PEz3kGbp4>`_
+It won't always be this way, when the things that make me weak and strange get engineered away. ♫ <https://www.youtube.com/watch?v=l5PEz3kGbp4>`_

 Usage
 =====